Published by Stephen Michael Leininger in Stephen Michael Leininger · 18 January 2018

 4. It could be believed that Adam and Eve were real persons, but existed at different times and had never even met each other.

 Unfortunately, there are too many good-intentioned people who, perhaps subconsciously, believe if a seeming conflict arises between what contemporary science teaches and what the Church/Bible teaches, then science trumps theology.
 This is particularly relevant when we try to understand the Genesis account of the origins/creation of Adam and Eve.
 As a consequence of this belief, they will engage in intellectual/exegetical gymnastics in an effort to “make” interpretation of the Bible “fit” the science.
-This whole two-part blog about Adam, Eve, and science was written to show this effort is unnecessary, as long as we don’t place artificial and finite limits on the capabilities of an all-powerful and infinite God.
+This three-part blog about Adam, Eve, and science was written to show this effort is unnecessary, as long as we don’t place artificial and finite limits on the capabilities of an all-powerful and infinite God.
 At this time, I want to talk a little bit more about polygenism.

-According to Dr. Ludwig Ott, it could lead to heresy relative to two dogmas of the Church to believe that “the various races are derived from several separated stems (polygenism), the Church teaches that the first [rational, i.e. created in the image and likeness of God--SML] human beings, Adam and Eve, are the progenitors of the whole [rational] human race (monogenism).
-The teaching of the unity of the [rational] human race is not, indeed, a dogma, but it is a necessary pre-supposition of the dogma of Original sin and Redemption…The encyclical “Humani Generis”, promulgated by Pius XII (1950), rejects polygenism on account of its incompatibility with the revealed doctrine of original sin.
+According to Dr. Ludwig Ott, it could lead to heresy relative to two dogmas of the Church to believe that “the various races are derived from several separated stems (polygenism), the Church teaches that the first [rational, i.e. created in the image and likeness of God--SML] human beings, Adam and Eve, are the progenitors of the entire [rational] human race (monogenism).
+The teaching of the unity of the [rational] human race is not a dogma, but it is a necessary pre-supposition of the dogma of Original sin and Redemption…The encyclical “Humani Generis”, promulgated by Pius XII (1950), rejects polygenism on account of its incompatibility with the revealed doctrine of original sin.
 (D 3028).”
 There are potentially more problems, but these are enough to demonstrate the bad fruit that can result from incorrect extrapolations of the research.
 This could further degrade the trustworthiness of Scripture for both believers and non-believers alike.

 From the papal encyclical, Humani Generis, we read: